Alejandro Romay

 Alejandro Romay (born Alejandro Argentino Saúl, January 20, 1927 – June 25, 2015) was an Argentine businessman and media mogul.
 He worked for many years at Canal 9 (known under his management as Canal 9 Libertad), and became known as the "Czar of television".

 Biography

 Romay started his career in 1940 as radio host at LV 7 Radio Tucumán, at the Tucumán province.
 He acquired LV 12 Radio Aconquija in 1945, and two years later he moved to Buenos Aires.
 He kept working as radio host, but started working as well as a radio, TV and theater producer.
 He became the largest shareholder of Channel 9 in 1963, and director of it.

-He lost the channel when it was nationalized in 1974 and moved to Puerto Rico, where he acquired two radio stations.
+By the 1970s Romay was a top rival to fellow media mogul Goar Mestre.
+Romay lost Channel 9 when it was nationalized in 1974 and moved to Puerto Rico, where he acquired two radio stations.